Elizabeth A. Phelps

 Elizabeth Anya Phelps is the Pershing Square Professor of Human Neuroscience at Harvard University in the Department of Psychology.
-She is a cognitive neuroscientist known for her research at the intersection of memory, learning, and emotion.
-She was the recipient of the Social and Affective Neuroscience Society Distinguished Scholar Award and the 21st Century Scientist Award from the James S. McDonnell Foundation, as well as other honors and awards in her field.
-Phelps was honored with the 2018 Thomas William Salmon Lecture and Medal in Psychiatry at the New York Academy of Medicine.
-She received the 2019 William James Fellow Award from the Association for Psychological Science (APS) which acknowledged how her "multidisciplinary body of research has probed the influence of emotion across cognitive and behavioral domains using novel imaging techniques and neuropsychological studies grounded in animal models of learning."
+She is a known for her research on uncovering how the human brain processes emotion and its influence on learning, memory and decision making.
+She was the recipient of the Social and Affective Neuroscience Society Distinguished Scholar Award, the George Miller Award from the Cognitive Neuroscience Society, the Goldman-Rakic Award for Outstanding Achievement in Cognitive Neuroscience, and the William James Award and Mentor Award from the Association for Psychological Science.

 Phelps is a past-president of the Association for Psychological Science, past-president of the Society for NeuroEconomics, past-president of the Social and Affective Neuroscience Society, and a founding board member of the Society for Neuroethics.
 She is a member of the American Academy of Arts and Sciences and a fellow of the Society of Experimental Psychologists and American Association for the Advancement of Science.

 Biography

 Phelps was born in Washington DC.
 She attended college at Ohio Wesleyan University and earned a bachelor's degree in 1984, with a major in psychology and a minor in Philosophy.
 As a student athlete in track and field, Phelps named three times as an All-America selection in the heptathlon.
+She has one daughter, Evangeline Grace Phelps.

 Subsequently, Phelps went to Princeton University where she received a M.A. in 1986 and Ph.D. in 1989 in Psychology, working under the supervision of William Hirst and Marcia K. Johnson.
 After graduation she worked as a research scientist at Dartmouth Medical School, the New School of Social Research and at New York University.

 Phelps joined the faculty at Harvard University in 2018.
 Previously she had worked at NYU obtaining the rank of Full Professor in 2004 and Yale University as an Assistant and associate professor of psychology (1992–1999).

 Phelps has served on the board of directors of the APS and as the editor of the journal Emotion.